eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 The following arguments are supported:

-- `interval` - (Computed) - Int - Interval is the publishing interval in minutes.
+- `interval` - (Computed) - Int - Interval is publishing interval in minutes.
 This parameter is only used with classic load balancer.
-- `bucket` - (Computed) - String - Bucket is the S3 bucket name to store the logs in.
+- `bucket` - (Computed) - String - Bucket is S3 bucket name to store the logs in.
-- `bucket_prefix` - (Computed) - String - BucketPrefix is the S3 bucket prefix.
+- `bucket_prefix` - (Computed) - String - BucketPrefix is S3 bucket prefix.
 Logs are stored in the root if not configured.

 ### authentication_spec